Made in Preston and the surrounding area

 Winckley Street almost opposite the Mall has a couple of pleasant cafe's and a Pizza Express.
 There is also a Paul Heathcote, The Olive Press in Winckley Square which serves lunch.

 Preston has 2 out-of-centre shopping areas and one just over the southern border.
-These are Deepdale Shopping Centre has a lot of decent stores and is quite good, M&S, Next, Borders, 3 sports shops, 2 GAME's, PC World, Currys, eateries and more.
+These are Deepdale Shopping Centre has a number of decent stores, M&S, Next, sports shops, PC World, Currys, eateries and more.
 The Dockland for Morrisons, Homebase, DFS and a few others.
 ASDA at Fulwood.
-The Capitol Centre on the A6 just over the border in Walton Le Dale contains Currys, Comet, Next and quite a few others.
+The Capitol Centre on the A6 just over the border in Walton Le Dale contains Currys, Next and quite a few others.